Earthcomputer/libseedfinding/README.md

 # Development

-Create new .h in src and add them in the CmakeLists.txt in the install part as well as in the in config
+Create new .h in include and add them in the CmakeLists.txt in the install part as well as in the in config

 # Bugs and untested